 Optional Tour Choices:

-$550 Single Supplement (for solo travelers who wish to enjoy a private bedroom and bathroom)
+$TBA Single Supplement (for solo travelers who wish to enjoy a private bedroom and bathroom)

-Most of our trips draw more single travelers than couples.
+- Most of our trips draw more single travelers than couples.
 When couples do join us, it’s usually because they’re looking forward to interacting with a gay group; if they wanted a holiday by themselves, they wouldn’t have signed up to travel with us.
 Furthermore, the activities included with our trips serve as natural ice-breakers.
 Within a day, you’ll be traveling with friends.
 You don’t need to pay the single supplement if you’re traveling alone.
 We’ll be happy to match you with a roommate.
 Pay the single supplement only if you want a bedroom to yourself.
 For selected trips, including cruises, we will charge half the single supplement if you request a roommate but we can’t match you with someone.

-Visiting New Orleans on this tour requires being able to comfortably walk for a 2-4 hours each day, over mostly flat terrain.
+Visiting New Orleans on this tour requires being able to comfortably walk for 2-4 hours each day, over mostly flat terrain.
 Footing can be uneven (i.e., irregular urban pavement and gravelly garden paths).

-December daytime temperatures in New Orleans average in the mid-60s (F).
+- December daytime temperatures in New Orleans average in the mid-60s (F).
 Nighttime temps dip to the mid-40s.
 Northerners may find this very mild and comfortable for the season, requiring warm jackets but perhaps still sporting open-toed shoes.
 Locals, however, might be dressed in parkas and boots to combat the cold weather!

-We’ll stay in one of New Orleans’ grande dame hotels, right in the French Quarter.
+- We’ll stay in one of New Orleans’ grande dame hotels, right in the French Quarter.

-For answers to your additional questions, please email email@example.com or call 305-294-8174
+- For answers to your additional questions, please email email@example.com or call 305-294-8174